 Latest Dental Law Articles

-10 Mandatory Terms to Negotiate in your Dental Office Lease: Term: Generally speaking, you will want to negotiate a dental office lease term between 5-15 years (including options to renew).
+10 Dental Office Lease Negotiation Points: Term: Generally speaking, you will want to negotiate a dental office lease term between 5-15 years (including options to renew).
 Options to Renew: In order to get an acceptable term, start with a base term and request options to renew.
-Type of Lease: There are…
+Type of Lease: There are three major types of…